Robert Black (serial killer): Attempted abduction of Teresa Thornhill

-On 24 April 1988, the attempted abduction of Teresa Thornhill occurred in the Nottingham district of Radford.
-Thornhill was aged 15, but was small and slightly built, and looked as young as the other victims.
-Nottinghamshire Police did not initially link it to the three child killings, and so it was not reported to the national investigation, despite all chief constables in Britain being requested to report such incidents to the inquiry team.
+On the afternoon of 24 April 1988, the attempted abduction of Teresa Thornhill occurred in the Nottingham district of Radford.
+Thornhill was aged 15, but was small and slightly built, which may have led Black to believe she was younger than her years.
+Nottinghamshire Police did not initially link the incident to the three child killings; as such, it was not reported to the national investigation, despite all chief constables in Britain being requested to report such incidents to the inquiry team.